Mythois/KurvKompisAppGroupProject/GoCart/frontend/README.md

 - ModeToggleBtn: Toggle button between light and dark mode.

+- ConfirmationModal: Functional component designed to display a confirmation message within a modal window.
+It serves the purpose of confirming the addition of a product to a database or any other similar action.
+This component takes in a single prop: productName - A string representing the name of the product that has been added to the database.

 ## Pages

 - Home: The home page of the application, displaying your shopping list.